-YAH! is led by a small and passionate steering committee comprised of the following eight members.
+YAH! is led by a small and passionate steering committee comprised of the following members.
 We are a non-hierarchical and collaborative group striving to bring open communication, empathy, new ideas, and positive energy to the fight for affordable housing.

 YAH!
 Program Manager & Organizer